ajcr/ajcr.github.io/_posts/2023-11-4-hypergeometric-calculators.md

 $$\frac{7072052}{\binom{52}{7}} = \frac{136001}{2572780} = 0.0528615\dots$$

 As well as rational values, we get the counts and probabilities for _all_ draw sizes at the same time.

+For large draw ranges the polynomials will also be large, but efficient algorithms for polynomial multipliaction are known (e.g. using the [Fast Fourier Transform](https://en.wikipedia.org/wiki/Fast_Fourier_transform#Applications)).

-I used [SymPy](https://www.sympy.org/en/index.html) for this calculation and for larger draws from larger collections the polynomial method was faster than the SciPy approach above, and even faster if SymPy uses [gmpy2](https://pypi.org/project/gmpy2/).
-For instance, with a collection containing 12 types of item with 5 cards each (60 items) and seeing at least 1 for each item from 30 draws returned the probability $0.71255$ instantly, whereas the other approach would potentially take many hours.
+I used [SymPy](https://www.sympy.org/en/index.html) for the calculation above.
+For larger draws from larger collections the polynomial method was faster than the SciPy approach above, and even faster if SymPy uses [gmpy2](https://pypi.org/project/gmpy2/).
+For instance, with a collection containing 12 types of item with 5 cards each (60 items) and seeing at least 1 for each item from 30 draws returned the probability $0.71255$ instantly, whereas the online calculator approach would potentially take many hours.

-I will use the polynomial approach.
+I will use the polynomial method in my calculator.

 ## How to write the code